 - Physical Education–Coursework covers topics related to movement, sport, motor function, and activity for children with disabilities.

 Check the degree plan for a list of courses eligible for each concentration.

 Physical Education Teacher Certification

-As a YCS major, you have the option to work towards a Physical Education Teacher Certification by choosing the Physical Activity Education concentration.
-You will also need to complete the Physical Education Activity track to complete teaching requirements.
+As a YCS major, you have the option to work toward a physical education teacher certification by choosing the physical activity education concentration.
+You will also need to complete the physical education activity track to complete teaching requirements.

 7th – 12th Grade English Language Arts and Social Studies Teacher Certification

-In addition to the YCS coursework, students who wish to work towards the English Language Arts or Social Studies certification must complete the UT Urban Teachers Program Professional Development Sequence.
+In addition to the YCS coursework, you will need to complete the UT Urban Teachers Program Professional Development Sequence.
 This is a teacher preparation program that includes coursework, fieldwork and observations, and student teaching.

 Certificates, Minors, and Specializations

 In addition to the YCS major, you can complete a minor or certificate program that complements your studies.

 These are the most common certificates and minors: